-A Deferred Retirement Option Plan (DROP) was enacted on December 19, 2009 by Ordinance 4727.
-Under this Plan, participants who have attained eligibility may continue working with the city for up to sixty months while receiving a retirement benefit that is deposited into a DROP account.
-On October 1, 2020, there were 181 DROP participants.
+A Deferred Retirement Option Plan (DROP) was enacted on December 19, 2009, by Ordinance 4727.
+On June 5, 2023, Ordinance 5989 was passed and certified.
+Under this Plan, participants who have attained eligibility may continue working with the city for up to ninety-six months, at the employee's option, while receiving a retirement benefit that is deposited into a DROP account.
+Ordinance No. 23-023 Amending Section 23.4.5 of Article II of Division II of the Charter of the City expanded the DROP period and amend terminology; provided for codification; provided for severability; repealed all ordinances in conflict herewith and provided an effective date.
+On October 1, 2021, there were 162 DROP participants.